 Dublin, Ohio 43017

-Complete installation and full operation of flashers and crossing gates do not come cheap.
-It can set back a railroad company with more than $150,000 excluding its annual maintenance fees.
-Compare those to a cross buck which can only cost for just over $1,000 with minimal maintenance.
-This is why many grade crossings have few automatic gates and/or flashers installed on it.
+Complete installation and full operation of flashers and crossing gates do not come cheaply.
+It can set back a railroad company more than $150,000 excluding its annual maintenance fees.
+Compare those to a crossbuck which may only cost just over $1,000 with minimal maintenance.
+This is why many grade crossings have few automatic gates and/or flashers installed nearby.

 State and federal laws fall short when it comes to the use of technology as protection at grade crossings.
 This is a sad reality even with the existence of many sophisticated devices and technical improvements in the market today.

-Flashers and crossing gates, if working properly, can give warning to drivers of the approaching train or any type of light rail transit vehicle, for that matter, even when the approaching train can neither be seen nor heard immediately.
+Flashers and crossing gates, if working properly, can give warning to drivers of the approaching train or any type of light rail transit vehicle, even when the approaching train can neither be seen nor heard immediately.
 This could, in turn, prevent many train accidents and save innocent lives.

 If you or a loved one sustained personal injury due to a train accident, allow Oliver Law Office to research your options.
 Contact an experienced accident lawyer immediately.
 Jami S. Oliver, can help you determine if you have the right to claim for compensation.
 Call 614-220-9100 to schedule an appointment.